Non-perturbative $\langle \phi \rangle$, $\langle \phi^2 \rangle$ and the dynamically generated scalar mass with Yukawa interaction in the inflationary de Sitter spacetime: Perturbative computation of , its resummation and the dynamical mass generation

 Taking once again the late time and large scale limit of \ref{e1}, multiplying it with the scalar $\phi(x)$, and taking the expectation value with respect to the initial Bunch-Davies vacuum, we have in the Heisenberg picture

 where ${\cal N}=Ht$ is the number of $e$-foldings as earlier and the first term on the right hand side of the above equation corresponds to the free theory result, \ref{free}.
 Setting $\bar \beta=0=g$ and employing the Hartree approximation, $\langle \phi^4(x) \rangle= 3\langle \phi^2(x) \rangle^2$, one finds the non-perturbative result, $\langle \phi^2(x) \rangle \sim \lambda^{-1/2}$~\cite{Starobinsky:1994bd}.
-This result basically contains resummed one loop bubble self energies corresponding to the quartic self interaction.
+This result basically contains resummed superdaisy diagrams for the bubble self energy corresponding to the quartic self interaction.
 Note that in the Hartree approximation the function $\langle \phi^2(x) \rangle^2$ is purely local, in the sense that it does not contain any integration over spacetime.
-Accordingly, it indicates the generation of a dynamical scalar mass of order $\lambda^{1/2}$ at late times.
+Accordingly, it indicates the generation of a dynamical scalar mass of order $\lambda^{1/2}$ at late times, even though the scalar field was massless to begin with.

 We wish to find out a resummed expression for $\langle \phi^2(x) \rangle$ appearing in \ref{e33}.
 The correlators appearing in \ref{e33} will contain contributions from various loops, like self energies.
 Such loops can be purely local, purely non-local or mixed type.
 A local contribution corresponds to the scenario when all the vertices of a self energy loop shrinks to a single point, by the virtue of a $\delta$-function, often divergent requiring renormalisation.
-A non-local self energy on the other hand, does not contain any such $\delta$-function, and it contains contribution of integrals over the entire spacetime.
+A non-local self energy on the other hand, does not contain any such $\delta$-function, and it contains contribution of integrals over spacetime.
 Both self energies show secular divergences, although the non-local part, as we have mentioned in the preceding section, usually contains greater power of the secular logarithm compared to that of the local part.
 We wish to resum below both types of these self energies.
 The local part in particular, will give us the dynamically generated mass of the scalar field at late times.